Coffin (song)

-"Coffin" is a song by Canadian singer-songwriter Jessie Reyez featuring American rapper Eminem released from her debut full-length studio album Before Love Came to Kill Us on March 27, 2020 via FMLY/Island Records.
-Written by the artists alongside producers Bizness Boi and Tobias Frelin (with additional production credits going to Eminem).
+"Coffin" is a song by Canadian singer-songwriter Jessie Reyez featuring American rapper Eminem released from her debut full-length studio album Before Love Came to Kill Us on March 27, 2020, via FMLY/Island Records.
+The track was written by Reyez and Eminem, alongside producers Bizness Boi and Tobias Frelin (with additional production credits going to Eminem).
 The song has managed to chart in Canada despite not being a single.

 In the spirit of their previous collaborations "Good Guy" and "Nice Guy" from Eminem's Kamikaze (2018), the song is about another complicated relationship.